threefoldtech/tfgrid-sdk-ts/packages/UI/src/docs/pdf_viewer.md

 Script Tag:

-1. Clone the `@threefold/UI` repository.
+1. Clone the `tfgrid-sdk-ts` repository.
-2. Navigate to the repository and run `yarn build-only`.
+2. Navigate to the `repository/packages/UI` and run `yarn build-only`.
 3. A `dist` folder will be created.
 Copy the `threefold-ui.umd.js` file and include it in your scripts.
 4. Copy the `tailwind.css` to your side project.